hunt-genes/PPU-GenEpi/Day5/README.md

 # DAY 5 - Meta-analysis for quantitative traits using METAL

+Please fill the following form during the exercise today: https://nettskjema.no/a/284235 Thank you!

 ## FOCUS and LEARNING GOALS

 >  The aim for this session is to get familiar with running a genome wide association study meta-analysis which enables researchers to  gather data from many studies and analyse them together.